Jo – Office/Charity Manager (BSC)

-Ruth – Early Years Practitioner (QTS)
+Liza – Early Years Practitioner (L3 Dip SSTL)

-Anne Marie – Early Years Practioner (NNEB)
+Anne Marie – Temp Deputy Manager Early Years Practitioner (NNEB)

 I joined the Pavilion team in September 2018.
 As the proud mum of a young son and daughter I know how important it is to find a caring, nurturing and fun early learning environment for children.

 I qualified as a nursery nurse over 20 years ago, starting my career in a day nursery caring for children from 0-5 years.
 I have gained lots of knowledge and experience on this journey through roles in childcare.
 Having had a short break working as a sales assistant and volunteering with Year 1 in my children’s school, I realised my heart lay in working with children in their early years and was able to join the team at the Wavertree playgroup my children had attended.

 The playgroup offered not-for-profit early education and care just like Pavilion, and when it sadly closed in 2018, I was lucky and privileged to become part of the Pavilion team.
 I have enjoyed every minute and already feel at home with such a wonderful team of staff, parents, volunteers and of course, children!
 I am looking forward to using my knowledge and experience to keep providing a happy and loving environment for the children.

 Lesley – Early Years Practioner (NNEB)